C. J. Jackson

 Cleveland Alan Jackson Jr., better known as C.J.
 Jackson (born May 9, 1996), is an American professional basketball player for Jämtland Basket of the Swedish Basketball League.
 He played college basketball for Ohio State University.

 Early life

 Jackson was born in Georgia, the son of Cleveland and Shawn Jackson.
 He is the oldest of three children.
 CJ has two younger sisters, Camiya and Camryn.
 He moved to Los Angeles at a young age so his father could coach at a high school, then back to Georgia where the elder Jackson became an assistant at Mercer.

-After a high school career at Olympic High School in Charlotte, North Carolina, Jackson did a postgraduate year at Montverde Academy in Montverde, Florida.
+After a high school career at Olympic High School in Charlotte, North Carolina, where he helped his team win a NCHSAA 4A state championship, Jackson did a postgraduate year at Montverde Academy in Montverde, Florida.
 He committed to George Mason, but after coach Paul Hewitt was fired, Jackson committed to Eastern Florida State College.

 College career

 In his lone season at Eastern Florida State College, Jackson averaged 16.9 points, 4.9 rebounds and 4.4 assists per game for the team.
 He was named to the NJCAA Division I Men's Basketball All-America Second Team.
 Jackson transferred to Ohio State University, choosing the Buckeyes over offers from UConn, Virginia Tech, and Missouri.

 In his first season for the Buckeyes, where he was coached by Thad Matta, Jackson was the back-up point guard and averaged 5.5 points, 2.4 rebounds and 2.8 assists.
 The following season, the new head coach Chris Holtmann gave Jackson the starting position at the backcourt and Jackson improved his stats and averaged 12.5 points, 3.8 rebounds and 3.8 assists per game for the Buckeyes.
 He missed a game against Maryland on February 23, 2019 with a shoulder injury.
 In his last season for the team, Jackson averaged 12.0 points, 3.9 rebounds and 3.5 assists per game.